Sunday, July 29, 2007

 IT WAS A CELEBRATION... you know the rest

-Lychee Mojitoes, Mango, Banana, and Peach HOMEMADE margaritas make for a very very HAPPY HAPPY JOY JOY JUICED HEATWAVE BBQ in the park.
-Thanx to NBeansie, Jim, and Ally for making me take it to the next level and Yvette for those margaritas, sent her the message telepathically about the Happy Happy Joy Joy Juice and she came for that blue ribbon.
+Lychee Mojitoes, Mango, Banana, and Peach HOMEMADE margaritas made for a very, very HAPPY HAPPY JOY JOY JUICED HEATWAVE BBQ in the park.
+I have to thank NBeansie, Jim, and Ally for pushing me to take it to the next level.
+And Yvette, those margaritas were something else.
+I sent her the message telepathically about the Happy Happy Joy Joy Juice and she showed up ready to claim that blue ribbon.
 Did I mention how much I love a beautiful woman who can make a drink?

-First and Foremost THANK YOU to MIH (Keenan, Shane, and Jonevan) for creating such an amazing yearly gathering that continues to amaze and inspire us all, this event shows us what black love is and should be, also planning, organization, and execution.
-Keenan I apologize for ever doubting you, my man had FANS!
-No seriously, he had FANS (The ones that blow, wait… I meant, well you know what I meant.
-LOL).
-Did I mention they fed, provided libations, Free massages (Courtesy of Healing Hands), and music for all 800+ of us that attended out of their own pockets?!?!?!
+First and foremost, THANK YOU to MIH — Keenan, Shane, and Jonevan — for creating such an incredible yearly gathering that never fails to amaze and inspire us all.
+This event is a true testament to what Black love is and should be, as well as a masterclass in planning, organization, and execution.
+Keenan, I apologize for ever doubting you, my man had FANS!
+No seriously, he had FANS — the kind that blow... well, you know what I meant.
+LOL.
+And did I mention they fed us, provided libations, free massages courtesy of Healing Hands, and music for all 800 plus of us that showed up — all out of their own pockets?

-Ok the list could go on and on and trust me oooonnnn, but a “quick” rundown of some of those who graced the VIP section we had going at the blanket mansion.
-Ben and his beautiful Fiancée Shavonda carrying my lovely baby girl/goddaughter (I claim them EARLY) in that belly of hers (HAPPY HAPPY JOY JOY 4 ME), Dave (my Brooklyn co-pilot), Mark A.K.A “CLOCK IN AND GO TO WORK!”, Madame Boone, Yvette (Sexiest Mixologist this side of Timbuktu), Natasha (Fun time girl, LOL), DJ M.O.S., Shaun and Yaz with his gorgeous daughter in tow, Todd, Sallome , Diallo (Keeper of the brain that could one day bring us to the light), Kirk, Naima A.K.A NBeansie, Jim and Ally (in spirit) “when inspired create”, Grae Enterprises (Timothy Grae, Jason, Niyah, Terrence, Sharon, and Tracy with the massage tent soothing away all those summertime blues.
-I saw what you guys were doing and I LIKED IT!), Apryl, Kufere, Vegas, Kwame, Manushka, Isis, Courtney, Chad (a truly good soul), Madame Cynthia St. Juste, Kwesi, Andrea and her girls, Esther, Estah and her friend (Head nod) “Sup” ;), Antoine with his bottles of champagne and new “lady friends” LOL, Demetria, Nicole, Patrice (Said in my strongest Haitian accent), Erik, Saul, Cary, Passion, Claudine, Regina, The sister circle, Sir Kevin Powell, Tony Martinez, Stacey, Dwayne (Boy Scouts 4 LIFE!), “Ji”, Markel, Kirk (a true gentlemen’s’ gentleman), Xiomara, Lorna, Jayson, Everett, Kissa “The Biker Chick”, and every other beautiful blessed warm soul that graced the grass in prospect park and later at The Outpost (My Sunday home away from home) both in body and spirit.
+Grae Enterprises — Timothy Grae, Jason, Niyah, Terrence, Sharon, and Tracy — with the massage tent soothing away all those summertime blues.
+I saw what you all were doing, and I LIKED IT.
+Apryl, Kufere, Vegas, Kwame, Manushka, Isis, Courtney, Chad — a truly good soul.
+Madame Cynthia St. Juste, Kwesi, Andrea and her girls, Esther, Estah and her friend (head nod) “Sup.”
+Antoine with his bottles of champagne and new “lady friends,” LOL.
+Demetria, Nicole, Patrice (said in my strongest Haitian accent), Erik, Saul, Cary, Passion, Claudine, Regina, the sister circle, Sir Kevin Powell, Tony Martinez, Stacey, Dwayne — Boy Scouts for LIFE!
+“Ji,” Markel, Kirk — a true gentleman’s gentleman.
+Xiomara, Lorna, Jayson, Everett, Kissa “The Biker Chick,” and every other beautiful, blessed, warm soul who graced the grass in Prospect Park and later at The Outpost, my Sunday home away from home — both in body and spirit.

 I DIDN'T TAKE ANY, BUT SOME OTHER PEOPLES PICTURES ARE COMING VERY SOON.
 HEY, IT'S NOT MY FAULT, I HAD HAPPY HAPPY JOY JOY JUICE TO DISTRIBUTE, NO TIME FOR PICTURE TAKING.